brian-team/brian2/docs_sphinx/user/multicompartmental.rst

 Multicompartment models
 =======================
+.. sidebar:: For Brian 1 users

+    See the document :doc:`../introduction/brian1_to_2/multicompartmental` for
+    details how to convert Brian 1 code.

 It is possible to create neuron models with a spatially extended morphology, using the `SpatialNeuron` class.
 A `SpatialNeuron` is a single neuron with many compartments.